xenocrat/chyrp-lite/README.md

 #### Core:
 * Responsive and accessible HTML5 for all blog and admin pages.
-* Universal support for plain text, Markdown, Textile, or raw HTML.
+* Universal support for plain text, Markdown, or raw HTML.
 * One-click markup/markdown previews for posts and pages.
 * Send and receive trackbacks and pingbacks on your blog posts.
 * Personalise your blog using powerful extensions.